 Seed farmers grow crops in a way that enhances the quality and maximizes the quantity of plants for the purpose of selling the seeds to other farmers and gardeners.
 Growers of flowers, herbs, vegetables, grains, legumes, and fodder crops all rely on seed farmers for their planting material.

 The $58 billion global seed market – in which patented GMO seeds are the dominant commodity – is controlled primarily by large agribusinesses, though small, independent seed growers and co-ops are on the rise.
-Organic seed farming is a potentially lucrative business opportunity, as demand far outstrips supply.
+Heirloom seed farming is a potentially lucrative business opportunity, as demand far outstrips supply.